sebazc/Balbum/README.md

 # How to use it locally in your computer

-As any extension which is not installed from the Chrome Web Store.
+As any extension which is not installed from the Chrome Web Store, it must be loaded to the browser as an extension manually.
+This can be done with the following steps:

-Got to chrome://extensions/

-Turn on Developer mode

-Load unpacked
+1. In your pc, clone the github repository: ```git clone https://github.com/sebazc/Balbum.git```

+1. In your browser, got to **chrome://extensions/**.

+1. Then turn on **Developer mode**.

+1. Click on **Load unpacked**.

+1. Select the folder where the code was downloaded after the first step.

 # Use Cases